 Hectic tech purchases cooling down as cost of living goes up

-India's tech market faces a slowdown as demand for wearables and smartphones declines due to price sensitivity and consumer pragmatism, says IDC's Navkendar Singh.
+From IDC’s perspective, everything from a smartwatch to an earbud and all else, such as smart rings and glasses, are wearables

-A quiet shift is taking place in India’s tech scene.
-The once unstoppable rise of wearables and smartphones now faces an unexpected challenge—the pragmatic, price- sensitive Indian.
-A market that grew too fast is now grappling with the consequences of its own success or so it emerges from the most recent data that technology research firm IDC has put out.
+Mumbai: A quiet shift is taking place in India’s tech scene.
+The once unstoppable rise of wearables and smartphones now faces an unexpected challenge—the pragmatic, price-sensitive Indian.
+A market that grew too fast is now grappling with the consequences of its own success, or so it emerges from the most recent data that technology research firm IDC has put out.

 Navkendar Singh, a senior analyst at the firm, helps make sense of what this means.
-Imagine walking through the tech hubs Delhi, Mumbai or Bengaluru.
-It wasn’t too long ago that every other person appeared to be have been sporting the latest smartwatch or earbuds—symbols of modernity that signalled the wearer was in tune with the times.
+Imagine walking through the tech hubs of Delhi, Mumbai, or Bengaluru.
+It wasn’t too long ago that every other person appeared to have been sporting the latest smartwatch or earbuds—symbols of modernity that signalled the wearer was in tune with the times.

 But as 2024 started to unfold, something curious started to happen.
 For the first time in years, the number of wearables being sold started to fall.
-From IDC’s perspective, everything from a smartwatch to a earbud and all else such as smart rings and glasses are wearables.
-This market which promised to be a river in spate (as this column had said last year) has petered into a gentle stream.
+From IDC’s perspective, everything from a smartwatch to an earbud and all else, such as smart rings and glasses, are wearables.
+This market, which promised to be a river in spate (as this column had said last year), has petered into a gentle stream.

 Whatever happened?
 Companies are holding back on launching new products.
 Then there’s the public, whose excitement for the latest tech has waned.
 It has been replaced by a more pragmatic view of what these gadgets actually offer.
 Singh believes every company “overestimated the number of wrists they could own”—in other words, the numbers of watches they could sell.
 Once seen as indispensable, they are now gathering dust on store shelves.
 Even price cuts and flashy discounts aren’t enough to convince people to buy.

-Singh’s research suggests that over time, many Indian buyers “don’t see enough value in owning a smartwatch”.
-Unless they are urban health freaks, Indians have begun to see them as over-priced devices.
-As for first time buyers who want one, white label watches are available for Indian companies to buy in bulk from China.
-These are re-branded and sold at a premium.
-Customers who want to be seen as users are happen to get one of these cheap ones while importers who re-brand it are happy with the profits.
+Singh’s research suggests that over time, many Indian buyers “don’t see enough value in owning a smartwatch.”
+Unless they are urban health freaks, Indians have begun to see them as overpriced devices.
+As for first-time buyers who want one, white-label watches are available for Indian companies to buy in bulk from China.
+These are rebranded and sold at a premium.
+Customers who want to be seen as users happen to get one of these cheap ones, while importers who rebrand it are happy with the profits.

 As the year moves forward, all eyes are on the festive season.
 For tech companies, it’s a critical moment—a chance to rekindle the spark that once drove India’s tech boom.
 The question is, will they do it?
 Can they once again capture the imagination of a nation that’s seen it all?
 This is not just a story of numbers or market trends.
 It’s the tale of a country at a crossroads.
 How this story ends is still awaited.